wmt-mobile/Hacktoberfest-2023/Dhruv Peshivadiya/Readme.md

 ##### 3. Browsers:
 Web applications also face compatibility challenges.
 There are numerous web browsers like Chrome, Firefox, Safari, and Edge, each with multiple versions.
 Web applications must function seamlessly across these, which can be quite a headache for testers.

+### Challenges in Compatibility Testing

+##### 1. Resource Intensive:
+Testing on multiple devices and platforms requires a considerable amount of resources, including various hardware devices, operating systems, and licenses for different software versions.
+This can be expensive and time-consuming.

+##### 2. Test Data Management:
+Managing test data across various devices can be complex.
+Synchronizing data, ensuring consistency, and maintaining data integrity across different platforms is challenging.

+##### 3. Testing Tools:
+Finding the right testing tools and frameworks that support multiple devices and platforms can be tricky.
+Different devices may require different testing tools or emulators, which can complicate the testing process.

+##### 4. Test Execution:
+Coordinating the execution of tests across multiple devices and platforms simultaneously can be a logistical nightmare.
+It's a time-consuming process that can lead to bottlenecks in the testing cycle.